daviderestivo/comware-router-mode/README.md

 # Installation
-Download and copy comware-router-mode.el into your `~/.emacs.d/lisp` direcotry and add the following to your `init.el`.
+Download and copy comware-router-mode.el into your `~/.emacs.d/lisp` directory and add the following to your `init.el`.

 ```
 ;; Tell Emacs where is your personal elisp lib directory